• Skip to primary navigation

 Instructions

-• Add creole seasoning, pickle juice, and water.
+• Add creole seasoning, pickle juice, and chicken broth.
 Again, DO NOT STIR.
 We want all the peanuts to remain submerged.
 And if you stir them, they will all float to the top.

 • Lock lid and cook at high pressure for 120 minutes.